ovro-lwa/EveryBeam/docs/design.md

 LOFAR specific is [lofarreadutils](@ref lofarreadutils.h) which reads metadata from a LOFAR MeasurementSet.
 Based on that data it composes Station consisting of BeamFormers and Elements.
+OSKAR specific is [msv3readutils](@ref msv3readutils.h) for reading OSKAR simulated measurement sets.

 The inputs of a BeamFormer are elements at a given positions.
 A BeamFormer is also an Element.
 This allows composition of multilevel